 - Transfer from Naples train station to Sorrento via Pompeii

-- Transfer from Sorrento to Amalfi with stop in Positano
+- Transfer from Sorrento to Amalfi with a stop in Positano

 - Transfer from Amalfi to Naples train station

-- Guided tour of the archaeological site of Pompeii with entrance tickets
+- Semi-private guided tour of the archaeological site of Pompeii with entrance tickets

-- High-speed train travel in first-class as per the itinerary
+- High-speed train travel in second class as per the itinerary

 - International or domestic airfare